DeaconDesperado/mandos/README.md

 	$chicago->destroy()

 Simple relationships can be established by defining methods that will chain call `find` or `findOne`.
-This maps nicely with the Mongo philosophy of application defined relations between data models (rather than something more robust in the data tier like you'd find in an RDMS)
+This maps nicely with the Mongo philosophy of application defined relations between data models (rather than something more robust in the data tier like you'd find in an RDBMS)

 	class Event{
 		static $config=array(